2008 New York Yankees season: Roster changes

 Manager Joe Torre left for the Los Angeles Dodgers after the 2007 season.
 After conducting interviews with Don Mattingly, Tony Peña and Joe Girardi, Girardi was signed to be the new Yankees Manager.
 This prompted Mattingly to leave the team as well and follow Torre to the Dodgers.

 On November 29, the Yankees re-signed catcher Jorge Posada to a four-year contract for $52,400,000.
-Posada will be earning $13,100,000 per season which is the highest average salary ever for a catcher.
+The $13,100,000 per season was at the time the highest average salary ever for a catcher.

 On December 3, the Yankees re-signed backup catcher José Molina to a 2-year, $4 million contract.

 On December 4, the Yankees shipped minor league pitcher and part-time MLB starter Tyler Clippard to the Washington Nationals for reliever Jonathan Albaladejo.

 On December 9, the Yankees agreed to a contract with relief pitcher LaTroy Hawkins for 1 year, $3.75 million.

 On December 12, the Yankees re-signed pitcher Andy Pettitte to a 1-year, $16 million contract.

 Alex Rodriguez opted out of his contract in the middle of Game 4 of the 2007 World Series.
 The Yankees initially stated that they would not negotiate with Rodriguez once he opted out but changed course once Rodriguez announced his desire to return to pinstripes after issuing an apology for the public and the Yankees misunderstanding his desire to stay with the team.
 On December 13, 2007, Rodriguez and the Yankees officially agreed to a 10-year, $275 million contract that would rise to above $300 million if certain performance milestones were reached.

 On December 17, the Yankees re-signed closer Mariano Rivera.
 Despite his original plan to hold out for a fourth year, Rivera agreed to a three-year contract offer worth $45 million, making him the highest-paid closer in baseball history.

 Relief pitcher Luis Vizcaíno turned down an offer of salary arbitration and signed a multi-year deal with the Colorado Rockies on December 21.
 1B Andy Phillips departed for the Cincinnati Reds, and Doug Mientkiewicz departed for the Pittsburgh Pirates.
 Roger Clemens remained a free agent and did not return to the Yankees in 2008.
 That would be the end of Clemens' MLB career.
-On March 10, 2008 the team signed actor/comedian Billy Crystal to a one-day contract just before his 60th birthday.
+On March 10, 2008, the team signed actor/comedian Billy Crystal to a one-day contract just before his 60th birthday.